 In almost every state, if your pet causes you to crash, it’s a violation covered under distracted driving laws.
 AAA says that driving with an unrestrained dog is equal to talking on a cell phone or texting while driving.
 Distracted Driving Awareness is a united effort to recognize and eliminate preventable deaths from distracted driving.
 We love taking our pets on car rides and while some trips are voluntary, and others are necessary to get our animals from point A to point B, it is important that we are taking the necessary precautions to make these trips safe for both our pets and the other drivers on the road.
 To ensure that you are keeping everyone safe, follow these helpful tips!

 Dog seat belts are adjustable straps that keep your dog in place while they are inside your car.
 This is the best safety device intended to reduce the possibility of getting injured.
-Seat belt restraints ensure that your dog will behave properly while riding and prevents him from hitting the hard interior of your vehicle when there's a sudden stop.
+Seat belt restraints ensure that your dog will behave properly while riding and prevents them from hitting the hard interior of your vehicle when there's a sudden stop.

 Crates are another option to ensure your dog’s safety when traveling.
 Be sure to select the right size crate for your dog.
 It’s also critical to choose a safety-certified, crash-tested crate.